Maddalena (opera): History

 Prokofiev began to orchestrate the opera in 1912, hoping to arrange a performance at the Conservatory.
 He had shown the piano score to Nikolai Myaskovsky who commented "[the music] is at times startling in its sombre power, the volcanic quality of [Prokofiev's] temperament is astonishing."
 The Conservatory turned down the opera, according to the composer because the libretto had too many overtones of the symbolist poet Konstantin Balmont rather than because of any musical difficulties.

-With the prospect of a theatre production in 1913, Prokofiev revised the music and dedicated the second version to Miaskovsky.
+In 1913, Konstantin Mardzhanov, expressed an interest in staging the work at the New Free Theatre in Moscow.
+Prokofiev duly revised the music and dedicated this second version to Miaskovsky.
 However this production fell through, as did a further potential Moscow production in 1916.
 When Prokofiev left Russia in 1918 he left the manuscript in the care of his Moscow publishing house, and thereafter it was put to the back of his mind, although Miaskovsky wrote to him in Paris in 1924 to ask about it.
 Possibly this motivated him to collect the score when he visited Russia in 1927 to hear the Moscow production of his Love for Three Oranges.
 When Prokofiev finally returned to Russia permanently in 1936, the score was left behind in Paris.
 It finally found its way to the publishers Boosey & Hawkes in London in 1960.
 The composer's widow, Lina Prokofiev, who was established as being the rightful owner of the manuscript, asked the English musician Edward Downes to create a performing version.
 Originally this was to have been premiered by the Opera Theatre of Saint Louis in 1980, but because of contractual problems, following Maddalena's premiere in a studio recording broadcast by BBC Radio 3 on 25 March 1979 with Jill Gomez in the title role., its first staging was at the Graz Opera, Austria, on 28 November 1981, conducted by Downes.
 The American premiere, using a re-scored version by Downes, was given by the Saint Louis company on 9 June 1982, conducted by Bruce Ferden.